 As a Scientific Entrepreneur and Filmmaker, James has been the driving force behind RiverWatch.
 His most valuable learning has been from his relationships with suppliers, researchers, designers, government and end-users.

 Water pollution affects New Zealand rivers and lakes.
-While ecologists push for a lower nitrate level maximum, Ngāi Tahu seek authority over waterways in their tribunal area.
+While ecologists push for a lower nitrate level maximum, Ngāi Tahu seeks authority over waterways in their tribunal area.

 Freshwater degradation puts ecosystems at risk and limits communities’ access to safe, usable water.
 South Island rivers and lakes are claimed to be beyond degradation but on the verge of extinction.
 To provide safe water and protect the wellbeing of culture and environment means protecting the health and wellbeing of freshwater.